opentofu/vscode-opentofu/README.md

 ## Known Issues

 - If there are syntax errors present in the document upon opening, intellisense may not provide all completions.
-Run `tofu: validate` and fix validation errors, then reload the document and intellisense will work again.
+Run `tofu validate` and fix validation errors, then reload the document and intellisense will work again.
 Potential solutions for this are being investigated in See [hcl-lang#57](https://github.com/hashicorp/hcl-lang/issues/57) for more information.
 - Completion inside incomplete blocks, such as `resource "here` (without the closing quote and braces) is not supported.
 You can complete the 1st level blocks though and that will automatically trigger subsequent completion for e.g. resource types.
-See [tofu-ls#57](https://github.com/opentofu/tofu-ls/issues/57) for more information.
+See [terraform-ls#57](https://github.com/hashicorp/terraform-ls/issues/57) for more information.
 - A number of different folder configurations (specifically when your root module is not a parent to any submodules) are not yet supported.
-More information available in ([tofu-ls#32](https://github.com/opentofu/tofu-ls/issues/32#issuecomment-649707345))
+More information available in ([terraform-ls#32](https://github.com/hashicorp/terraform-ls/issues/32#issuecomment-649707345))

 ## Troubleshooting